 The DraftSight for SOLIDWORKS PDM add-in is a connector for DraftSight Professional, Premium, and Enterprise.
 This add-in allows a user to perform file vault operations from within the DraftSight application.
-The add-in consists of a dropdown menu, two toolbars, and a status window that you can activate to carry out such commands as:
+The add-in consists of a dropdown menu, two toolbars, and a status window that you can activate to carry out commands such as:

-The add-in is included with SOLIDWORKS PDM 2016 (Standard and Professional edition) or later version client installation.
+The add-in is included with SOLIDWORKS PDM 2016 (Standard and Professional edition) or a later version client installation.
 The add-in registers automatically if DraftSight is present when installed.
 If DraftSight is installed on a system that already has a SOLIDWORKS PDM client installation, you might have to modify the client installation to add the DraftSight add-in.

 Note: When you set the Client Options make sure you check on the DraftSight add-in as in the image below.

-If you are not seeing the Manage option in the ribbon bar the please note workspace settings in the top right corner of your DraftSight application.
+If you are not seeing the Manage option in the ribbon bar, please note the workspace settings in the top right corner of your DraftSight application.
 You will need to be in the Drafting and Annotation workspace to see the Manage tab for the add-ins.

 With the PDM add-in turned on you will see the PDM tab added to the ribbon bar as well as the quick access menu in the top right corner of the interface.